Developer-Sanctuary/Constitution/README.md

 ##### Section III: Amendments

-5. Any amendments to the constitution suggested by the people will berequired to go through a vote with a 66% supporting majority constituting of atleast 10 unique voters.
-If approved, it will be sent to the parliament whereanother vote will be held.
+5. Any amendments to the constitution suggested by the people will be required to go through a vote with a 66% supporting majority constituting of atleast 10 unique voters.
+If approved, it will be sent to the parliament where another vote will be held.

 6. To approve an amendment, at least 2/3 supporting majority will berequired in the parliament, otherwise the suggestion will be discarded.